The Last Recruit: 2004 (flash-sideways timeline)

-John Locke (Terry O'Quinn) is rushed to the hospital after being run over by Desmond Hume (Henry Ian Cusick) in "Everybody Loves Hugo".
+John Locke (Terry O'Quinn) is rushed to the hospital after being run over by Desmond Hume (Henry Ian Cusick).
 Sun-Hwa Kwon (Yunjin Kim) is taken to the same hospital, and upon seeing Locke, she seems to remember him and becomes frightened.

 In the police station, James "Sawyer" Ford (Josh Holloway) interrogates Kate Austen (Evangeline Lilly).
-Kate is able to see through Sawyer that he didn't arrest her at LAX because he didn't want anyone to know he was in Australia.
+Kate figures out that Sawyer did not arrest her at LAX because he did not want anyone to know he was in Australia.
 Miles Straume (Ken Leung) calls Sawyer over about the multiple homicide at a restaurant of Martin Keamy (Kevin Durand) and three of his associates.
 Miles shows Sawyer a surveillance image, which shows Sayid Jarrah (Naveen Andrews) leaving the scene.

 Desmond meets Claire Littleton (Emilie de Ravin) while she is on her way to another adoption meeting.
 Remembering each other from the airport, he persuades her to meet his lawyer for the well-being of her child, and he promises it will not cost her.
 Upon introducing herself to the lawyer, Ilana Verdansky (Zuleikha Robinson), Claire is told that she has been looking for her.
-Jack Shephard (Matthew Fox) also turns up at the office with his son, and learns that Claire is his half-sister and is also a beneficiary of their father (John Terry)'s will.
+Jack Shephard (Matthew Fox) also turns up at the office with his son, and learns that Claire is his half-sister and is also a beneficiary of their father's will.
 Jack then gets an urgent call from the hospital and has to reschedule.

 Sayid arrives at Nadia (Andrea Gabriel)'s house and attempts to leave, but is apprehended by Sawyer and Miles.
 Sun wakes up, and Jin Kwon (Daniel Dae Kim) informs her that the baby is okay.
 As Jack is preparing to operate on Locke, he recognizes him.